Anglicism: Finnish

 The anglicisms can be divided to four types: direct phonetic imitation, lexical and grammatical calques, and contamination of orthography.
 Official language (as given by the Language Planning Office) deprecates Anglicisms, and for the most part, native constructions are sufficient even in spoken language.
 Nevertheless, some anglicisms creep in.

 Computer jargon is generally full of direct imitation, e.g. svappi "swap".
 Other jargons with abundant anglicisms are pop music, scifi, gaming, fashion, automobile and to some extent scientific jargon.
-This is regarded a sign of overspecialization, if used outside the context of the jargon.
+This is regarded a sign of overspecialisation, if used outside the context of the jargon.
 Generally, direct imitation is not as common, but there are examples.
 For example, the word sexy [ˈseksy], pronounced with an Y unlike in English /ˈsɛksi/, might be used as an adjective.
 This is teenager-specific.

 Lexical calques take an English expression, like killer application, and produce tappajasovellus, which does mean "an application that kills" just as in English.
 Readers need to know the equivalent English term to understand this.

-Some speakers, especially those in frequent contact with the English language have created a grammatical calque of the English you-impersonal.
-The English impersonal utilizes the second person pronoun you, e.g. You can't live if you don't eat.
+Some speakers, especially those in frequent contact with the English language, have created a grammatical calque of the English you-impersonal.
+The English impersonal utilises the second person pronoun you, e.g. You can't live if you don't eat.
 Here, the word you does not refer explicitly to the listener, but signifies a general statement.
 The same example is rendered in Finnish as Syömättä ei elä, where a separate grammatical impersonal (also known as passiivi) is used.
 When translated word-by-word, Sä et elä jos sä et syö, it will refer directly to the listener.
 Here the contraction sä of spoken language is used instead of the sinä of spoken language.
 Then, you will need to understand that it is an anglicism, or you can be offended by the commanding "You there!" tone produced.
 (There are also native examples of the same construction, so the origin of this piece of grammar may not always be English.)

 An English orthographical convention is that compound words are written separately, whereas in Finnish, compound words are written together, using a hyphen with acronyms and numbers.
 In Finnish, prosessitekniikka and Intel 80286 -prosessori would be correct, but process engineering or Intel 80286 processor would not.
 Failure to join the words or omitting the hyphen can be either an honest mistake, or contamination from English.

 Another orthographical convention is that English words tend to be written as the originals.
 For example, the computer jargon term from to chat is written as chattailla (chat + frequentative), even if it is pronounced sättäillä.
 The forms chattäillä or chättäillä are used, too.
 Sometimes, it is even standard language, e.g. sherry [ˈʃerry], instead of according to English pronunciation šeri [ˈʃeri].